mobess12/Online_Retail_Analysis_Capstone_Project/README.md

 **Online Retail Dashboard**

-This is the main dashboard that represents the summary of the data for example, total revenue, invoices, quantity sold, total number of customers.

-Visualisations on the dashboard that was chosen to provide valuable insights are listed below:
+This Online Retail Dashboard provides a comprehensive overview of key performance metrics using transactional data.
+It includes:

+-  **Summary Cards (Left Panel):**
+    - Key metrics such as total revenue (£9.7M), quantity sold (5.2M), number of customers (4,372), and invoice count (20,525).

+- **Monthly Trend Analysis (Top Centre):**
+    - A combined bar and line chart showing monthly quantity sold and total transaction value, with a trend line indicating upward sales momentum throughout the year.

+- **Geographical Sales Distribution (Top Right):**
+    - A map visualisation showing total transaction value by country, indicating the UK and parts of Europe as top revenue regions.

-- Monthly Revenue and Quantity Trend Analysis (Bar+Line Chart).
+- **Quarterly Revenue & Quantity (Bubble Chart):**
+    - Visualises quarterly performance, showing that Q4 (dark blue) generated the highest revenue.

-- Top 6 Product Sales Trend Analysis (Line Chart).
+- **Top 6 Product Sales Trend (Bottom Left):**
-- Revenue Regions (Map).
-- Quarterly Rev & Quantity (Packed Bubbles Chart).
+    - A line chart tracking monthly transaction value of the six most popular products.

-- Top 6 Customers by Revenue (Bar Chart).
+- **Top 6 Customers by Revenue (Bottom Right):**
-- Summary cards included as text boxes; total revenue, quantity sold, total customers and invoice count

-All charts have clear titles, labels, and legends to ensure that users can easily understand the information being presented.
-Interactive elements, such as filters and tooltips, allow users to explore the data in more detail and gain deeper insights.
+    - A bar chart displaying the highest spending customers, with customer ID 15287 contributing the most revenue.

+All visual elements within the dashboard are equipped with clear titles, axis labels, and legends to facilitate user comprehension and interpretation of the presented data.

+Additionally, interactive features such as filters and tooltips, enhance user engagement by enabling dynamic exploration of the dataset, therefore supporting deeper insight generation and informed decision making.

+Overall, the dashboard offers clear insights into sales trends, regional performance, customer value, and product popularity, supporting informed business decisions.

 Worksheet list below: